,

 Chester Chapman Kennelly, c.
 1885-1890 (Source: Author’s collection)

 Chester is the only member of this family for whom we have a photograph.
-It was taken in Indianapolis, Indiana between 1885 and 1890 while he was visiting his sister Jane Selvage.
+It was taken in Indianapolis, Indiana between 1885 and 1890 while visiting his sister Jane Selvage.

 Harriet Kennelly, my 2GG, was the last of her siblings to marry.
 Her husband, Wesley Blalock (1825-1895), was an older Civil War veteran and crippled chair factory worker.
 When she married him in November 1864, she was 29, getting close to being an old maid and probably still working as a servant.
 One can guess that Wesley was the best she could do, and she was the best he could do, given his war injuries and job prospects.
 Hopefully, they were still pleased with one another.